Emergency and Non-Emergency Medical Benefits*

 This policy will not pay any expenses or benefits relating to:

-- A pre-existing condition that was not stable in the three (3) months before the effective date.
+- A pre-existing medical condition which has not remained stable in the three (3) months before the effective date.

-- Any pre-existing condition of a covered dependent or spouse that was not stable in the three (3) months before the date the dependent or spouse became covered under this policy.
+- Any pre-existing medical condition of a covered dependent that was not stable in the three (3) months before the date the dependent became covered under this policy.

 - For covered dependents under two (2) years of age, any medical condition related to a birth defect whether genetic, acquired, or congenital.

-Stable medical condition means that all of the following apply:
+A medical condition is considered stable when all of the following statements are true:

-- a physician has not found that the medical condition has become worse; and
+- the medical condition has not become worse, and

-- there has been no admission to a hospital or referral to a specialty clinic or specialist; and
+- there has been no hospitalization or referral to a specialist, and

-*Exceptions: the routine adjustment of Coumadin, warfarin, or insulin (as long as the medication is not newly prescribed or stopped) and a change from a brand-name medication to a generic brand medication of the same dosage.
+*Exceptions: the routine adjustment of Coumadin, warfarin, insulin to control diabetes (as long as the medication is not newly prescribed or stopped) and a change from a brand-name medication to a generic brand medication (provided that the dosage is not modified).